navi-language/navi/README.md

 # Navi

-Navi (/ˈnævi/) is a high-performance programming language &amp; indicator engine, which is used to perform complex calculations and analysis based on market data.
+Navi (/ˈnævi/) is a high-performance programming language &amp; indicator engine, which is used to perform complex computations and analysis for securities investment.

-We designed to be used in the quantitative trading system, and can be used in other scenarios where complex calculations are required.
+It's particularly suited for use in the quantitative trading system, and can be used in other scenarios requiring complex computations and high performance.

 Navi is written in Rust, which has high scalability and extremely high computing performance.